jonascheng/docker-demo/consul-multiple-nodes/README.md

 ## Overview

-Deploy a Consul datacenter, an application stack, and an observability stack (Grafana + Loki + Tempo + Prometheus + Node-Exporter).
-These resources will be used to provide complete service mesh observability capabilities.
+Deploy a Consul datacenter, and an application stack with mimic stateful service.
+These resources will be used to provide complete service mesh capabilities.

 ## Prerequisites